team-citrus/engine/README.md

 # Team Citrus Game Engine

-A game engine with a currently pending name and readme.
+A game engine with a currently pending name.

-For this game engine, we have a simple goal in mind, we want to create a simple, extendable, well documented, game engine.
+For this game engine, we have a simple goal in mind, **we want to create a simple, extendable, well documented, game engine**.
 We also intend to use this game engine in our future projects, and hope others adopt it as well.

+***If you are looking to contribute, the style guide can be found at docs/style.md, and the programmer's guide can be found at docs/guide.md.***

 ## Compiling requirements